Forest Hill Park (Richmond, Virginia)

 Forest Hill Park, known for its "Stone house" called Boscobel, is a historic 105 acre urban park in Richmond, Virginia.
 Starting as a private property, the park has had several owners and uses before its present one, the City of Richmond.

 History

 The first documented owner was William Byrd III (1728–1777), son of William Byrd II (1674–1744), founder of the city of Richmond.
-Like his father, the younger Byrd owned extensive properties in Richmond along the James (James River (Virginia)), and in 1768 he sought to repay his extensive gambling debts by auctioning off 100 of his lots in a public auction.
+Like his father, the younger Byrd owned extensive properties in Richmond along the James River, and in 1768 he sought to repay his extensive gambling debts by auctioning off 100 of his lots in a public auction.
 As a result, some 1730 acre between Reedy Creek and Powhite Creek came to be owned by Bernard Markham.

 Rhodes family

 In 1820, Holden Rhodes (born Canada, 1798–99; died Richmond, Virginia, 1857) a graduate of Middlebury College in Middlebury, Vermont, went to Manchester, near Richmond, to tutor the sons of Judge Samuel Taylor.
 Rhodes eventually studied law and became a noted jurist in the Chesterfield County court systems, as well as a railroad entrepreneur, being one of the first presidents of the Richmond and Petersburg Railroad, chartered in 1836 and opened in 1838 (later the Atlantic Coast Line, now part of CSX Transportation).